Posted on June 05 2018

 6a.
 Adding a border / cut line - Important!

-Show us where you would like your wooden pins to be cut out by creating a red path on your 'Cut Line' layer.
+Show us where you would like your wooden charms to be cut out by creating a red path on your 'Cut Line' layer.

 If your design runs right up to the edge of your cut line read '6b.
 Adding bleed'.